 The hope is that both sides can come to an agreement to resolve the case without the necessity of lengthy (and costly) discovery and trial.

-I hope this works but I think most malpractice attorneys are skeptical.
-The problem in medical malpractice cases is that it is sometimes difficult to judge the strengths and weakness of the case, with respect to both damages and liability, until extensive discovery has been done.
-Plaintiff’s lawyers often fume at the insurance companies’ unwillingness to make offers before suit is filed, but the truth is that this is often the best course for both parties.
+I hope this works, but I think most malpractice attorneys are skeptical.
+The problem in medical malpractice cases is that it is sometimes difficult to judge the strengths and weaknesses of the case, regarding both damages and liability, until extensive discovery has been done.
+Plaintiff’s lawyers often fume at the insurance companies’ unwillingness to make offers before they file suit, but this is often the best course for both parties.

-That is not to say that you cannot get a relatively quick settlement in a medical malpractice case in Maryland.
+Not that you cannot get a relatively quick settlement in a medical malpractice case in Maryland.
 You can.
-Sometimes the defendant, particularly when the defendant is a hospital, is willing to fall on its sword and pay fair settlement value for the malpractice claim.
-But the defendant is either going to be receptive to such a resolution or they are not.
+Sometimes the defendant, particularly when the defendant is a hospital, will fall on its sword and pay fair settlement value for the malpractice claim.
+But the defendant will be receptive to such a resolution, or they will not.